 Studies show that children of divorce have a 10-15% higher likelihood of serious psychological and social problems compared to children in married families, strongly correlated to conflict between parents.
 In other words, kids who are exposed to conflict suffer.
 The problems seen include increased risk of emotional disturbance and depression, poorer scholastic performance, drug and alcohol use, and promiscuity.
 The primary risk factors are (1) stress from the divorce process, (2) continuing parental conflict, (3) diminished parenting after separation and divorce, (4) loss of important relationships, (5) remarriage and re-partnering, and (6) reduced economic opportunities.
 Research shows that involvement of both parents in parenting after the divorce is protective for the children.
 The most important thing parents can do to help their children be successful after the divorce is to simply stop fighting and to resolve their conflicts.

-If you live in the Seattle or King County area and would like advice on creating a parenting plan that meets the needs of your children, please contact Seattle divorce mediator and Collaborative attorney Mark Weiss at (206) 622-6707.
+If you live in the Seattle or King County area and would like to learn about co-creating a parenting plan that meets the needs of your children, please contact Seattle divorce mediator Mark Weiss at (206) 622-6707.

-Accordingly, it is best to choose the divorce process that is most likely to reduce parental conflict.
-Mediation and Collaborative Divorce are processes designed solely to help divorcing people reach agreement.
+Accordingly, consider a divorce process that will help you reduce unnecessary parental conflict.
+Mediation may be that process.
 Conventional legal representation is based on a “win-lose” model—each person fights to win (or to not lose).
-The conventional legal model is designed mostly to have judges pick who wins and who loses, and not designed to help people build a healthy post-divorce co-parenting relationship together.
+Mediation is designed to help you reach agreement.
+And, it affords the opportunity to build a healthy post-divorce co-parenting relationship.